 John Homewood MBACP PG Dip Counselling and Psychotherapy

-I work privately from home in a dedicated space, on the edge of a village in the Forest of Dean GL15 and was, until 2018, a volunteer counsellor at University of South Wales Therapy, Newport.
-I have switched from face to face to online or telephone counselling during the coronavirus pandemic.
+I work privately from home in a dedicated space, on the edge of Bream in the Forest of Dean GL15 and was, until 2018, a volunteer counsellor at University of South Wales Therapy, Newport.
+I switch from face to face to online or telephone counselling when required during the coronavirus pandemic.

 We might meet for six to eight sessions, or longer term, as required.
 In the first session we will decide whether to carry on with the counselling.

-My method is 'integrative’, meaning it draws on humanistic, psychodynamic and person-centred approaches, and others as appropriate, including CBT.
+My method is 'integrative’, meaning it draws on person-centred, humanistic and psychodynamic approaches, and others as appropriate, including CBT.

 If you would like more information, you are welcome to ring me to discuss how I might be able to help.
 If I can't answer the phone immediately, I will get back to you very soon.

 I have a Postgraduate Diploma in Counselling and Psychotherapy from the University of South Wales as well as a Postgraduate Certificate in Counselling.
 Also, I am a registered Member of the British Association for Counselling and Psychotherapy (MBACP), which is accredited by the Professional Standards Authority (PSA).

 In former careers I was a teacher and university lecturer in education in Bristol.
 Earlier qualifications include a degree in English, a PGCE and Masters degrees in education and language development.